KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/introduction-to-komodo-dex.md

 When it comes to DEX technology, Komodo has a remarkable story.

-In May 2014 Komodo’s lead developer performed his first atomic swap.
-By August of 2017, the Komodo project released version 1.0 of this atomic-swap DEX software, allowing anonymous Internet users to perform atomic swaps via automation.
+In May 2014, Komodo’s lead developer performed his first atomic swap.
+By August of 2017, Komodo released version 1.0 of the atomic-swap DEX software, allowing anonymous Internet users to perform atomic swaps via automation.
 These are but two examples of how Komodo has led the way in atomic-swap DEX technology since the beginning.

 To understand Komodo DEX software, one must first understand what a decentralized exchange is, why it's important, and how atomic swaps come into play.